| | |

 1. Drive Nome’s Roads to Nowhere

-Three roads of no more than 300 miles total lead out of Nome like a spoke and connect some remote communities to Nome.
+Three roads of no more than 300 miles lead out of Nome like a spoke and connect some remote communities to Nome.
 The roads are gravel and only maintained from June to September – after that, winter takes over and all bets are off.

-There are no gas stations or facilities on these roads, so leave prepared.
 Driving the roads is a great way to get a feel for the Arctic tundra landscape and gold history, do some photography, and see how locals live in the cabins that dot the landscape.
-Richard and I even stopped and talked to reindeer herders along the way.
+Richard and I saw dramatic scenery and even stopped and talked to reindeer herders along the way.

 2. Visit the Site of the Last Train to Nowhere

-We drove Council Road East out of Nome to view the Last Train to Nowhere (as it’s called today); a rusted-out train that is sinking in the tundra about 40 miles out of Nome.
+We drove Council Road East out of downtown Nome to view the Last Train to Nowhere (as it’s called today); a rusted-out train that is sinking in the tundra about 40 miles out of Nome.
 I love abandoned photography so I was eager to see this sorry, rusty sight.

 The engines were originally used on the New York City elevated lines in 1881, then were shipped to Alaska in 1903 to serve the miners along this line to Nome.
 A huge storm in 1913 took out the tracks and stranded the rolling stock where it is today, literally dissolving under the influence of Bering Sea storms.